theaquamarine/windows-powershell-docs/docset/windows/netsecurity/save-netgpo.md

 Modifications are performed through the use of the *GPOSession* parameter.

 This cmdlet does not batch individual changes, it loads and saves the entire GPO at once.
-If any other changes were made by another administrator, or in a different Windows PowerShell® session, saving the GPO would overwrite those changes.
+If any other changes were made by another administrator, or in a different Windows PowerShell?? session, saving the GPO would overwrite those changes.

 ## EXAMPLES